jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

       <td>Queen of Forests</td>
       <td>Female</td>
       <td>Wilderness, Plants</td>
       <td>In the Age of Might Makes Right, Embe was a popular deity of the Wood Elves.
 Some still worship her in Westerwood.
 Embe's sphere is the Whimsical Grove.
 Embe's cults are called the Villiglads.
-They demolish buildings and introduce dangerous animals and aggressively growing plants to urban areas.</td>
+They demolish buildings and introduce dangerous animals and aggressively growing plants to urban areas.
+Those corrupted by Embe become Troggles.
+They begin to walk on all fours, develop a hunched back, and lose their vision.
+Troggles become very timid, and seek to escape by burrowing underground.</td>
     </tr>
   </tbody>
 </table>